Approach

 Trainings

-Do Big Good is available to train others to do co-design for inclusive decision-making.
+Do Big Good is available to train others to co-govern by using co-design for inclusive public decision-making.
 Below are slide decks from a range of our virtual and in-person trainings:

 Slides for a virtual training for graduate student at Columbia University’s School of International and Public Affairs (SIPA)